Ghostkeeper/MetaProgrammingWorkshop/notes.md

 Owning the Dot
 ----
 1. Let's say we have a data structure.
 Show m2data.py.
 2. Can go wrong with type checking.
-Demonstrate:
+Demonstrate with `python3 -i m2data.py`:
 	```
-	>>> from m2data import *
 	>>> p = Printer(extruders = 2, price = 4000, has_misp = True)
 	>>> p.price
 	4000             (so far so good, but...)